 the game named after him.

-in America” according to the US Pickleball Association (USAPA.org).
+in America” according to the US Pickleball Association (https://usapickleball.org/).

-Places to play increases by about 80 per month and there may be
+Places to play increases by about 80 per month and there are approximately

 Regardless of where you are, get out and play!